-For those in the process of scaling up your DTC via Shopify or otherwise, pick and fill rates usually rule the Key Performance Indicator boards.
-However, stepping back and analyzing your processes may be an effective way to identify inefficiencies.
-The questions below will help evaluate those processes and partnerships.
+For those in the process of scaling up your Direct-to-Consumer via Shopify or otherwise, pick and fill rates usually rule the Key Performance Indicator boards.
+However, stepping back and performing a supply chain visualization of your processes may be an effective way to bolster your supply chain.
+The questions below will help evaluate those processes, develop cost reduction strategies and ensure perfect orders

-o Challenge the need for specialized packaging and calculate the ROI.
+- Challenge the need for specialized packaging and calculate the ROI.
 A custom shipping box likely costs $1.00 versus a simpler bag at $.07.
 A simple test of shipping 100 shipments from your warehouse using bags to your company location can prove transportation damage as minimal.
-While boxes may still be needed for larger shipments, bags offer a significantly lower cost in materials and assembly.
+While boxes may still be needed for larger shipments, bags offer a significantly lower cost in materials and assembly and likely provide lead time reductions.

-2. What are the Major Pain Points for the Product Pickers and Packers?
+2. What are the Major Pain Points for the Pickers and Packers?

-o Listen to those picking and packing.
-Even if hired through a temp agency, gaining insight into their pain points and engaging them will likely provide meaningful information on opportunities to improve (carts, scanners, traffic paths, replenishment schedules, etc.).
+- Listen to those picking and packing.
+Even if hired through a temp agency, gaining insight into their pain points and engaging them will likely provide meaningful cost savings on opportunities to improve (carts, scanners, traffic paths, replenishment schedules, etc.).

 3. Does Your 3PL Partner Charge by the Activity or By the Hour?

 The difference is that regardless of efficiencies, activity-based costs remain the same.
 If you analyzed your pick & pack paths and re-arranged your item location to reduce time to pick orders, you will still see the same picking and pallet movement costs.
 However, if you’re paying by the hour, those efficiency improvements are seen directly in your costs per month (and year).
 An activity-based cost might work as you’re looking to scale up your business while focusing on product attributes and website content.
-However, a review of your 3PL contract might be in order as your scale increases and in a position to pick some of these pennies (and dimes and quarters) off your distribution center floor.
+However, a review of your 3PL contract might be in order as your scale increases and in a position to reduce costs and improve lead time on your distribution center floor.

-If you’d like to learn more, contact Forsyth Advisors to see how we could help review and possibly scale up your Direct-to-Consumer costs.
+If you’d like to learn more, contact one of our strategic sourcing consultants at Forsyth Advisors to see how we could provide ongoing support and execute internal due diligence on your Direct-to-Consumer costs.